Caught between extremes, Merkel’s party mired in crisis

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BERLIN: Senior members of German Chancellor Angela Merkel’s ruling Christian Democratic Union warned on Saturday the party was in crisis as it tries to keep its distance from both the hard right and left.
+BERLIN: Senior members of German Chancellor Angela Merkel´s ruling Christian Democratic Union warned Saturday the party was in crisis as it tries to keep its distance from both the hard right and left.

 The issue has come to a head in recent weeks in the small eastern state of Thuringia, where uproar followed a move by CDU regional lawmakers to join the far right AfD in voting to oust a popular Left party politician as state premier.